TALES FROM THE SIDELINE - Johnston/Harry

 The BUCPOWER.COM review

-Both myself and Phil Jones have been fortunate enough to count most of the Tampa Tribune's sports writers as friends in recent years, led of course by the admirable Nick Pugliese.
+I have been fortunate enough to count most of The Tampa Tribune sports writers as friends in recent years, led of course by the admirable Nick Pugliese.
 But when it comes to knowledge of the history of the Buccaneers, one person stands head and shoulders above everyone - Joey Johnston.

 A message from Joey Johnston